India : Safety by CityIndia - safety as a country

-Many find Hyderaba one of the best places in India to live: it’s very affordable and the living here is truly easy.
+Many find Hyderabad one of the best places in India to live: it’s very affordable and the living here is truly easy.

-It is located on the banks of the Musi River and on the Deccan Plateau.
+It is located on the banks of the Musi River and the Deccan Plateau.

 Hyderabad boasts and extremely colorful and diverse culture: one of the few places in South India where people can speak Hindi just as well as the regional dialects.